Jonathan2251/lbd/source/gpu.rst

 concept and method for deciding Inner and Outer planes, then a point or object can be checked for showing or hidding during 2D or 3D rendering.

+Any area of polygon can be calculated by dividing into Triangles or Quads.
+And any area of Triangle or Quad can be calculated by cross product in 3D.
 The cross product in **3D** is defined by the formula and can be represented with matrix notation as proved here
 [#cross-product-wiki]_ [#sphinx-math]_ [#mathbase-latex]_.